mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/add_cli.rst

 Add a Command Line Interface to Our App
 =======================================

-In this tutorial we will update our app so that it can be configured an launched from a command line interface.
+In this tutorial we will update our app so that it can be configured and launched from a command line interface.